-Rusting is common when patio furniture is left outside for lengthy periods.
+Rusting is one common when patio furniture is left outside for lengthy periods.
 Any metal furniture can rust if specific precautions are not taken, whether a chair, table, or bench.
 When rust attacks a piece of furniture, it can quickly eat through the metal, inflicting irreparable, complex, or impossible to cure damage.
 So, how can you prevent rust from forming on your outdoor furniture?

 Rust is caused by oxidation, which occurs as a result of oxygen and moisture exposure.
 Of course, this effect does not apply to everything.
 Unfortunately, we are surrounded by iron; in fact, steel is made of iron.
 Rust, on the other hand, appears only in iron-containing objects and materials.
 Patio furniture made of iron, steel, or other iron-containing metals may rust when exposed to dampness.

 Since iron oxidizes, you may preserve your patio furniture from rust by purchasing non-metal furniture.
 Your furniture will not rust if it is not composed of metal.
 The downside of using an alternative material is that it will likely be less intense and durable than metal.

 Cover your patio furniture to preserve it from the elements and rain.
 When you're through with your patio for the evening and want to retreat indoors, store your furniture in a covered area.
 After only a few days of exposure, patio furniture can rust.
 Allowing it to rust increases the likelihood of it rusting.

 Consider investing in furniture coverings if your patio lacks a covered area for storing furniture.
 Covers are available at most home improvement outlets for as little as $15 per, which is a tiny thing to pay for rust prevention.
 Often, the covers are made of a durable and waterproof fabric that keeps your furniture dry even when it rains.
 To avoid corrosion, drape a cover over each piece of metal patio equipment.